waelkarman/bunch-linux-manifests/docs/index.md

 #### [metalayer](https://github.com/waelkarman/bunch-linux-metalayer)

-Bunch Linux is a project created for learning purposes.
-The goal is to learn how to build your own custom version of Linux for Embedded Systems as well as the well-known goal of every developer, have fun!
-The aim is to fully understand the foundations of systems and applications starting from the lowest possible level.
+Bunch Linux is a project created to fully understand the foundations of systems and applications starting from the lowest possible level.
 The idea is to create a fully working alternative to Raspbian OS.
+The goal is to learn as much as possible and of course, have fun!

 To get an overview about current and future state refer to the [CHANGELOG.md](https://github.com/waelkarman/bunch-linux-manifests/blob/main/CHANGELOG.md) .

-Bunch Linux is slowly getting way more customized by adding new feature, support more sensors and hardware.
+Bunch Linux is slowly getting way more customized by adding new features, install new apps and support more sensors.
 The project targets to be working out of the box.
-The sources had been defined in a manifest and will be collected by *KAS* *project* that will download the sources and setup the directory ready to start building the system.
+The sources had been defined in the bunch-linux.yml manifest and will be collected by *KAS* *tool* that will download what needes and start the building process.

 ## System
-The system runs the version 6.1.x of the linux kernel and U-Boot is used to handling the boot sequence. *systemd* has been used as the init program and primary data reading and communication services have been added to startup depending on the main target *multi-user.target*.
+The system runs the 6.1.x version of the linux kernel and U-Boot is used to handle the boot sequence. *Systemd* is raising the userspace up and all the startup services are depending on the *multi-user.target*.
-To view the entire system boot services, you can use the following command: <br/>
+To view the entire system services, please use the following command: <br/>
 > systemctl list-units --type=service --all <br/>

 # Integration